SMARTlab-Purdue/Attack_Detection-Sim/README.md

 # Video demonstration

+For more information on the Possible Attacks on agents and Attack Detection Algorithm, please visit this video demonstration in YouTube: https://www.youtube.com/watch?v=DRz6gyhPalM&feature=youtu.be.

 # Contact

 For any queries, issues, and questions with Matlab Codes, please contact Sangjun Lee (lee1424 at purdue dot edu).